Teenagers and Poor Sleep Quality: Looks Can Be Deceiving

 Mother nature was very crafty when it came to securing our survival.
 She decided that the best way to protect the tribe was to enlist the strongest of the clan to watch over everyone else while they slept.
 And no one was more agile than the teens, usually between the ages of 13 and 19 years old.

-With the boys, its different.
-Pressure to get the highest grades, be the toughest and strongest and deal with newfound testosterone surges make sleep quality very hard to come by.
+With the boys, it's different.
+The pressure to get the highest grades, be the toughest and strongest and deal with newfound testosterone surges make sleep quality very hard to come by.
 And culturally, our boys are taught to 'suck it up' and not complain, especially about being exhausted.

 Primary care doctors and pediatricians mean well, but most are only trained to delve out anti-anxiety meds like Xanax and Klonopin to try to quell teenage anxiety and stabilize sleep.
 Most parents are rightfully horrified at the thought of this.
 It's heartbreaking as a parent to be caught in this catch 22 trap, between watching your child suffer, and feeling forced to put them on anxiety medications.